touchconDev/touchcon/README.md

 <http://touchcon.org>
 # TouchCon
-Next Generation O2O Advertising Innovation by Smart Qr Code(SQC)
+Next Generation O2O Advertising Innovation by Smart Qr Code(SQC)</br>

 * **Innovation in Digital Martketing Reward**</br></br>
 The market size of mileage (point) system for new customers in digital marketing exceeded about 6 billion USD by 2018.
 Compared to the market size, however, these reward systems have strong disadvantages.
 For example, it should be used only in a limited number of places, it will be expired due to their expiration date, and there is no change in their value.</br></br>